davideranieri/davideranieri.github.io/C++ Notes/APC_Les13.md

 # **Algorithms and Parallel Computing - C++: Notes**

-# Lesson 13 - Standard Template Library, part 2
+# **Lesson 13 - Standard Template Library, part 2**

 ## Sequential and Associative containers

 ![containers-all](containers_all.png)

 - Elements in a sequential container are stored and accessed sequentially by their position in the container.
-- Elements in an associative container are stored and retrieved by a key
+- Elements in an associative container are stored and retrieved by a key.

 ## ***CONTAINER ADAPTORS***

 Container **adaptors** are interfaces created on top of a (limited) set of functionalities of a pre-existing sequential container.

-When you declare the container adapters, there's an option of specifying which sequential container to use as underlying container.
+When you declare the container adaptors, there's an option of specifying which sequential container to use as underlying container.

 - `stack`
   - Last-In, First-Out (LIFO) access